 One thing your pappy had right about cardigans was this: they’re perfect binge-watching attire.
-For the Netflix generation, that means wearing the cardigan as loungewear, pairing it with joggers, lazy tees and extra layers of fine knitwear – but smart versions across the board.
-No-one watching your Instagram story should spot any cereal stains.
+For the Netflix generation, that means wearing the cardigan as loungewear, pairing it with joggers, lazy tees, and extra layers of fine knitwear – but smart versions across the board.
+No one watching your Instagram story should spot any cereal stains.

-The look you’re going for here is well-groomed sloth.
-The cardigan should be spotless, yes, but it can also be loose and lacking in structure.
+The look you’re going for here is a well-groomed sloth.
+The cardigan style should be spotless, yes, but it can also be loose and lacking in structure.
 Stick with athleisurely tones like grey and heather and, if you absolutely have to leave the house for supplies, go with some low-key sneakers and a beanie.

 Slip one under a blazer as a business-casual alternative to a waistcoat when the AC’s on full blast, or leave the jacket at home and wear one over a button-down tucked into chinos.
-Even if you keep the tie, the cardigan is licence to dress down your footwear.
+Even if you keep the tie, the cardigan is license to dress down your footwear.
 Leave the Oxfords in the closet and slip into some minimalist sneakers or loafers instead.

 The Best Cardigans For Men